 I was diagnosed with PSC in 2006 and received my transplant in March 2014.
 In 2017, I took part in my second British Transplant Games.

 The British Transplant Games take place every year in different locations around the UK with their purpose being to increase public awareness of the need for more people to join the NHS Organ Donation Register and discuss their wishes with their families along with bringing together the transplant community to celebrate the gift of life.

-This year the Games took place in North Lanarkshire, Scotland with over 850 transplant athletes competing.
+in 2017 the Games took place in North Lanarkshire, Scotland with over 850 transplant athletes competing.
 I compete with the Edinburgh Transplant team, along with a couple of fellow PSCers!
 The Games are a lot of fun and a great place to meet fellow transplantees and their families but also to meet live donors and donor families whose loved ones have donated their organs.
 It is a very emotional but also humbling time throughout the games to see all of these amazing people doing so well and with an overwhelming sense of camaraderie, although the competition can sometimes be quite fierce!

 I was and still am so proud of myself for what I achieved and forever thankful to my donor and their family for giving me that precious gift of life which meant I was able to compete and see what this gift means to families and people like me!